saby/router/README.md

 ## Enabling the Single Page Routing

 For **saby-router** components and modules to work, the page has to have a `Router.Controller` component in it.
-All components nested inside of it will have access to single page routing.
+All nested components will have access to the single page routing mechanisms.

-If your page is built from a `.html.tmpl`, or your application is rendered inside of a `Controls/Application/Route` template, it already has the controller in it, so you don't have to include it manually.
+The pages built from an `.html.tmpl` file and application components rendered inside of `Controls/Application/Route` already include the controller in it by default, it should not be inserted manually.

 ## Using Router.Route to Match URLs

-`Router.Route` is a component that lets you match URLs and extract values from them.
+`Router.Route` is a component that matches URLs and extracts values from them.

 This component has a `mask` option.
-Mask is a string that contains a special placeholder that starts with a colon (:) and represents an arbitrary parameter in the URL.
+Mask is a string that contains a special placeholder that starts with a colon character (:) and represents an arbitrary parameter in the URL.
 The value of this parameter is extracted from the URL when it changes and is passed inside of the `Router.Route` with the same name as the placeholder itself.

 **Example:**